jbentivegna15/Senior-Project-2018-Force-Feedback-Glove/Progress Updates.md

 Week 5:

+Joseph Bentivegna
+10/8/2018 - Worked on adding functionality to my current Unity setup.
+Attempted to add spacial movement in addition to rotational.
+Spent time learning about SPI communication interface.
+Discussed the possibility of changing from Unity to Unreal Engine.

 Luka Lipovac
 10/8/2018 - Began converting Joseph's Teensy code for processing accelerometer data to an STM32 Nucleo development board.
 Also began drafting a preliminary schematic for the PCB that will be mounted on the users hand.
 When an accelerometer is fully decided on the schematic will be finalized.
 Began looking into haptic devices with the help of Jerry Qui (who is very experienced in haptics from previous work).